ADesprets/build-db2-docker/README.md

 ## Additional useful commands in DB2

-db2 get database manager configuration
+Get the configuration of DB2: `db2 get database manager configuration`

-To change a configuration
+To change a configuration: `db2 update dbm cfg using INSTANCE_MEMORY AUTOMATIC`

-db2 update dbm cfg using INSTANCE_MEMORY AUTOMATIC
+See what options are available: `db2 ? options`

-db2 ? options
+Check the version of DB2: `db2licm -l`

-db2licm -l
+Get the instances: `db2ilist`

-db2ilist
+Check the status and ow long it was started: `db2pd -`

-db2pd -
+Catalog a databae if problem: `db2 catalog database mydb on /database/data/mydb`

 To see the advanced configuration, you can check the url: https://hub.docker.com/r/ibmcom/db2